 Their Maximo Series provides that coveted sound at a not-so-painful price, offering treated paper composite woofers and soft dome tweeters that uphold Morel's dedication to life-like reproduction.

 Check out more of what Morel offers.

-Alpine S-Series — grab a big name on a budget
+Alpine Next Generation S-Series — grab a big name on a budget

 Founded only four years after Crutchfield, Alpine's decades in the industry have taught them, like us, how to make great sound possible in more cars.
-Alpine S-S65C component system is a solid example of that.
+Alpine S2-S65C component system is a solid example of that.
 Materials-wise, they pack a whole lot of value into this entry-level component set.
-You'll get silk dome tweeters for smooth, detailed highs and carbon fiber-reinforced plastic woofers for accurate midbass response.
+You'll get silk dome tweeters for smooth, detailed highs and glass-fiber woofers for accurate midbass response.
 Plus, inline crossovers make installation less time-consuming.

 Looking to level up to an even better Alpine experience?
 Check out more of their popular component speakers.

 JBL Concert Series — affordable excellence